CarlCarnmo/pioneer/README.md

 - Python libraries: `psycopg2`, `RPi-GPIO` (for hardware interaction)
 - Web requirements: `flask`

 ### Step-by-Step Installation and Setup

-1. **First-time Start-up**
+Follow these steps to install and set up the ESD and RFID monitoring system using a Raspberry Pi.

+1. **Raspberry Pi OS Installation**
-   - Install the latest 'Raspberry Pi OS' using the Raspberry Pi Imager.
+   - Download the latest version of Raspberry Pi OS from the official Raspberry Pi website (Or select it in the imager).
-   - Run the following command to update the system:
+   - Use the Raspberry Pi Imager to write the OS image onto an SD card.
+   - Insert the SD card into the Raspberry Pi and power it on.

+2. **System Update**
+   - Connect to the Raspberry Pi via SSH or use a monitor and keyboard to access the terminal.
+   - Update the system packages by running the following commands:
      ```
-     sudo apt update && sudo apt full-upgrade
+     sudo apt update
+     sudo apt upgrade
      ```
-   - Create a user named 'pioneer' for the project (not as --system):
-     ```
-     sudo adduser pioneer
-     ```

-2. **Set-up Remote Desktop(Optional)**
-   - Install XRDP to enable Windows Remote Desktop access:
-     ```
-     sudo apt install xrdp
-     ```
-   - Use the IP of the Raspberry Pi (`hostname -I`) and the 'pioneer' user to connect via Remote Desktop.

-3. **Enable SSH (optional)**
-   - To use only SSH, enable it in the Pi's configuration and connect (username@IP)

-4. **Install and Set-up PostgreSQL**
+3. **PostgreSQL Installation**
    - Install PostgreSQL and required packages:
      ```
      sudo apt install postgresql libpq-dev postgresql-client postgresql-client-common -y
      ```
    - Switch to the 'postgres' user:
      ```
-     su postgres
+     sudo su - postgres
      ```
-   - Create a PostgreSQL user 'pioneer':
+   - Create a new PostgreSQL user 'pioneer':
      ```
      createuser pioneer -P --interactive
      ```
    - Create a database 'pioneer' (for accessing 'psql' from the 'pioneer' user):
      ```
-     psql
-     create database pioneer;
+     createdb pioneer
      ```
-   - Switch to the 'pioneer' user:
+   - Exit the 'postgres' user:
      ```
-     su pioneer
+     exit
      ```

+4. **Python and Libraries Installation**
-   - Create the 'esd_log' schema:
+   - Install the necessary Python packages and libraries:
      ```
+     sudo apt install python3-psycopg2 python3-rpi.gpio python3-pip -y
+     sudo pip3 install adafruit-pn532
+     ```

+5. **Project Setup**
+   - Clone the project repository to your Raspberry Pi:
+     ```
+     git clone <repository-url>
+     ```
+   - Navigate to the project directory:
+     ```
+     cd <project-directory>
+     ```
+   - Configure the database connection:
+     - Open the `config.py` file and modify the following variables to match your PostgreSQL configuration:
+       ```
+       DB_HOST = "localhost"
+       DB_NAME = "pioneer"
+       DB_USER = "pioneer"
+       DB_PASSWORD = "password"
+       ```
+   - Optionally, adjust any other configuration variables in the `config.py` file as needed.
+   - The configs for the rfid reader script is in the read_rfid_esd.py.

+6. **Database Setup**
+   - Create the required schema and table in the PostgreSQL database:
+     - Access the PostgreSQL shell:
+       ```
+       sudo su - postgres
        psql
-     CREATE SCHEMA IF NOT EXISTS esd_log;
        ```
-   - Create the 'esd_check' table within the 'esd_log' schema:
+     - Within the PostgreSQL shell, create the schema and table:
        ```
+       CREATE SCHEMA IF NOT EXISTS esd_log;
        CREATE TABLE esd_log.esd_check (
            ID SERIAL PRIMARY KEY,
            RFID VARCHAR(255) NOT NULL,
            ESD BOOLEAN NOT NULL,
            timestamp TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP
        );
        ```
-5. **Install remaining requirements**
-   - Psycopg2: PostgreSQL adapter for Python.
+     - Exit the PostgreSQL shell:
        ```
-     sudo apt install python3-psycopg2
+       \q
+       exit
        ```

-   - Gunicorn: Webserver.
+7. **Start the Gunicorn Server**
+   - Install Gunicorn, a Python WSGI HTTP server:
      ```
      sudo apt install gunicorn
      ```
-   - Flask: web application framework.
+   - Start the Gunicorn server to run the web application:
      ```
-     sudo apt install python3-flask
+     gunicorn -w 4 -b localhost:4000 app:app
      ```
+   - The web application will now be accessible at http://localhost:4000.

+8. **Run the Application**
+   - Start the ESD and RFID script:
+     ```
+     python3 esd_rfid_esd.py
+     ```
+   - The system will continuously monitor the RFID reader and store the RFID and ESD data in the PostgreSQL database.

+9. **Access the Web Interface**
+   - Open a web browser on any device connected to the same network as the Raspberry Pi.
+   - Enter the IP address of the Raspberry Pi in the browser's address bar.
+   - The web interface should be accessible, displaying the ESD and RFID monitoring data.

+By following these steps, you will have successfully installed and set up the ESD and RFID monitoring system on your Raspberry Pi.

 ### Configuration

 In the code, modify the following variables to match your configuration:

+#### PN532 Configuration
+- `CS`: GPIO pin for Chip Select (CS) connection.
+- `SCLK`: GPIO pin for Serial Clock (SCLK) connection.
+- `MOSI`: GPIO pin for Master Output Slave Input (MOSI) connection.
+- `MISO`: GPIO pin for Master Input Slave Output (MISO) connection.
+- `SPI_CLOCK`: Clock frequency in Hz for the SPI communication.
+Default is 1 MHz.

+#### ESD Check Buttons and LEDs Configuration
-- `RFID_IO`: GPIO pin connected to the RFID reader.
+- `BUTTON_PASS_PIN`: GPIO pin for the pass button connection.
-- `ESD_IO`: GPIO pin connected to the ESD sensor.
+- `BUTTON_FAIL_PIN`: GPIO pin for the fail button connection.
-- `RED_LED`, `YELLOW_LED`, `GREEN_LED`: GPIO pins connected to the LED buttons.
+- `BEEPER_GREENLED_PIN`: GPIO pin for the beeper and green LED connection.

+#### PostgreSQL Database Configuration
-- `psql_host`, `psql_database`, `psql_user`, `psql_password`: PostgreSQL database connection details.
+- `DB_HOST`: Hostname or IP address of the PostgreSQL database server.
+- `DB_NAME`: Name of the database to connect to.
+- `DB_USER`: Username to use for connecting to the database.
+- `DB_PASSWORD`: Password for the specified database user.

+#### ESD Check Configuration
-- `timeout`: Time limit in seconds for waiting for the ESD check after the RFID scan.
+- `WAIT_TIME`: Time to wait for the ESD check in seconds.
+- `BUTTON_CHECK_INTERVAL`: Interval to check button states during the wait time.

 ### Usage